nidheekamble/LMdraw/README.md

-Arduino with LM35 temperature sensor for control of computer peripherals depending on detected temperature
+Arduino Uno with LM35 temperature sensor for control of computer peripherals depending on detected temperature